Makaleha Mountains

-The Makaleha Mountains (pronounced /haw/ or /haw/ in Hawaiian) are a mountain range in Kauai County on the eastern side of the Hawaiian island of Kauai.
+The Makaleha Mountains (pronounced /haw/ or /haw/ in Hawaiian) are a mountain range in Kauaʻi County on the eastern side of the Hawaiian island of Kauaʻi.
 The highest point is approximately 3,215 ft above sea level.

 The derivation of the place name Makaleha is the Hawaiian word makaleha (from maka "eye" and leha "to lift up") meaning "to wonder at; to admire" or "to lift the eyebrows, as in wonder or admiration".

-Makaleha pritchardia or Pritchardia hardyi is an endangered species of Arecaceae palm tree that is endemic to Hawaiian tropical rainforests on Kauai.
+Makaleha pritchardia or Pritchardia hardyi is an endangered species of Arecaceae palm tree that is endemic to Hawaiian tropical rainforests on Kauaʻi.
 In 1998 only 30 individuals remained in the wild along Powerline Trail between Wailua and Princeville.